General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- How many leaders has the Conservative Party had in the 21st Century?
+- What number of leaders has the Conservative Celebration had within the 21st Century?

-- In 1952 Albert Einstein was offered the Presidency of which country?
+- In 1952 Albert Einstein was provided the Presidency of which nation?

 Answers